Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 ## Rendering

-Fishing Hook timer rendering needs rework
+Fishing Hook timer rendering needs improvement
-- Looks not smooth while hook or player moves
 - No shadow
 - Also is glowing with shaders